See answer

 Written by Suzanne Mooney

-Looking in the mirror and seeing dark circles under your eyes is an unpleasant way for anyone to start their day.
-If you have lupus, under-eye discoloration or puffiness may be frequent and unwelcome visitors that affect your quality of life.
+Looking in the mirror and seeing dark circles under your eyes can be an unpleasant way to start the day.
+If you live with lupus, under-eye discoloration or puffiness may be a frequent and frustrating symptom that can affect how you feel — both physically and emotionally.

-“I’ve had puffy dark circles under my eyes for months now,” said one MyLupusTeam member.
+“I’ve had puffy dark circles under my eyes for months now,” one MyLupusTeam member said.
 “It’s making me feel haggard and old and hurts my self-confidence.”

-In this article, we share reasons you might have dark under-eye circles with lupus and five ways to manage and prevent them.
-If you have questions about lupus symptoms and side effects, schedule an appointment with your health care provider or a dermatologist.
+In this article, we’ll explain why people with lupus may develop dark under-eye circles, and we’ll share five ways to help manage and prevent them.
+If you have questions about any lupus symptoms or side effects, talk with your healthcare provider or a dermatologist (a specialist in skin conditions) to find the best care options for you.

 Does Lupus Cause Dark Under-Eye Circles?

-If you suspect a connection between the dark circles under your eyes and your lupus diagnosis, you could be right.
+If you think the dark circles under your eyes may be related to your lupus, you could be right.
 According to the Lupus Foundation of America, eye-related symptoms of lupus include:

 • Dry eyes